Dvpsadmin/performance-dashboard/README.md

 To get the layout all fancy and look good, a faster option is to not work with data that you fetch each time.
 Just run `make generate_dev` to generate the template without live data.

 ## Update the data every 24 hours
-So when you made sure that your page successfully builds.
-Make sure that the your performance page is up and running at travis.
-To get the most recent statistics you can use the free service [Nightli.es](https://nightli.es) to continually build your performance page every 24 hours which will give the most recent stats from your servers on the page.
+When you made sure that your page successfully builds.
+The next step is to make configurations for Travis.
+To display the most recent statistics you can use the free service [Nightli.es](https://nightli.es) to continually build your performance page every 24 hours.

 ## Configuration